sargentJE/myaccess-email-campaign/myaccess-launch-campaign/02-linkedin-channel-plan.md

 ## DM outreach

 Keep it short and human.

-**Pre-webinar:**
+DMs often outperform cold email for B2B – prioritise high-fit targets.

+### Pre-webinar DMs

+**For agencies with public sector work visible in their portfolio:**
+> Hi {{name}}, I noticed you've done work with [council/university name].
+We've been helping agencies add disabled user testing to projects like that – real users, paid for their time, findings mapped to what tools report.
+Running a free session in January if that's something you'd want to explore.
+Happy to share details.

+**For design-led agencies:**
+> Hi {{name}}, saw the work on [project name] – really nicely done.
+Quick question: do you do any disabled user testing on projects like that?
+We've started working with agencies on this – 8-10 real users, not just automated scans.
+Let me know if you'd want to hear more.

+**For agencies that mention accessibility on their site:**
+> Hi {{name}}, noticed you mention accessibility on your site.
+We've been running disabled user testing for agencies – comparing what automated tools say vs what real users experience.
+The gaps are often surprising.
+Doing a free session in January if you'd find that useful.

+**Generic (when you don't have specific context):**
 > Hi {{name}}, I'm Mark from MyVision Oxfordshire.
-We've been helping agencies run disabled user testing on sites.
-Doing a free session in January on what disabled users find that tools miss – thought it might be relevant given your public sector work.
+We've been helping agencies run disabled user testing – real users, not simulations.
+Doing a free session in January on what tools miss.
+Thought it might be relevant.
+No pressure either way.

-**Post-webinar (to attendees):**
+### Post-webinar DMs

+**To attendees (general):**
 > Thanks for joining the session.
 If you'd like to try this on one site, we're running a small number of pilots – happy to share details.
+No pitch, just a quick look at whether it fits.

+**To attendees who asked questions or stayed to the end:**
+> Thanks for the question during the session – good one.
+If you'd like to try this on a current project, we're doing pilots with a few agencies.
+Happy to jump on a 15-minute call to see if there's a fit.

+**To registrants who didn't attend:**
+> Hi {{name}}, I noticed you registered for the accessibility session but couldn't make it.
+No worries – I've sent the recording to your email.
+If you'd like to chat about trying this on a project, happy to find 15 minutes.

+### DM timing

+- Send during working hours (Tue-Thu morning tends to work best)
+- Don't batch too many at once – LinkedIn flags spammy behaviour
+- Personalise the first line where possible
+- If no response after a week, one gentle follow-up is fine

 ---